Daniel832001/Quipex-api/README.md

-In 3 hours I was able to impliment the CreateCompanyRecord and GetCompanyRecordByID endpoints.
+In 3 hours I was able to set up the solution using onion architecture and CQRS and then impliment the CreateCompanyRecord and GetCompanyRecordByID endpoints.

 Due to my completionism and the fun of creating my first end-end applciation I added the last two endpoints afterward in less then an hour.
 Roughly an hour and a half after that I was able to create an angular front end which can be cloned here: https://github.com/Daniel832001/Quipex-app